Ana Mendieta: Silueta Series (1973–1985)

 In her Silueta Series (1973–1985), Mendieta created female silhouettes in nature—in mud, sand, and grass—with natural materials ranging from leaves and twigs to blood, and made body prints or painted her outline or silhouette onto a wall.
 She did this to express herself becoming part of the earth and to embody a process of rituals (Abby, 2015).

 In a 1981 artist statement, Mendieta said: I have been carrying out a dialogue between the landscape and the female body (based on my own silhouette).
 I believe this has been a direct result of my having been torn from my homeland (Cuba) during my adolescence.
 I am overwhelmed by the feeling of having been cast from the womb (nature).
 My art is the way I re-establish the bonds that unite me to the universe.
 It is a return to the maternal source.

 When she began her Silueta Series in the 1970s, Mendieta was one of many artists experimenting with the emerging genres of land art, body art, and performance art.
-The films and photographs of Siluetas are in connection with the figures surrounding her body.
+The films and photographs of Siluetas are connected to the figures surrounding her body.
 Mendieta was possibly the first to combine these genres in what she called "earth-body" sculptures.
-She often used her naked body to explore and connect with the Earth, as seen in her piece Imagen de Yagul, from the series Silueta Works, Mexico, 1973–1977.
+She often used her naked body to explore and connect with the Earth, as seen in her piece Imagen de Yagul from the series Silueta Works, Mexico, 1973–1977.
 The Silueta Works, Mexico, 1973–1977 series was featured in the group show My Body, My Rules at the Pérez Art Museum Miami between 2020–2021.